Hafiz-Al-Shams/CureMedix-client/README.md

 - Discount Products Section: Implemented a draggable card slider for showcasing discounted products using Swiper.js.

-- Signup, Login, and Social Authentication: Fully functional Firebase-based authentication with role selection and Google/GitHub login options.
+- Signup, Login, and Social Authentication: Fully functional Firebase-based authentication with role selection and Google login option.

 - Shop Page with Modals: Medicine listing in tabular format with modals for detailed views and selection functionality.